 CHALLENGE:

 The Democratic staff of the Committee of House Administration in the U.S. House of Representatives hired us to help lawmakers strengthen their online communications.
-Independent critiques of the websites had shown lawmakers there was room for improvement, but there was no strategic plan to do so.
+Independent critiques of the websites had shown lawmakers that there was room for improvement, but no strategic plan was in place to address it.

 SOLUTION:

 We delivered custom Web scorecards for each lawmaker’s site.
-Each scorecard made recommendations for specific priority improvements on their sites.
+Each scorecard made recommendations for specific priority improvements on its site.

-After a pilot effort with key offices to confirm our approach, we completed over 200 confidential Web site evaluations against a custom scorecard to measure adherence to rules of the USHR, compliance with Section 508 guidelines for accessibility, content and usability.
+After a pilot effort with key offices to confirm our approach, we completed over 200 confidential website evaluations using a custom scorecard to measure adherence to USHR rules, compliance with Section 508 guidelines for accessibility, content, and usability.

-We briefed the Chiefs of Staff, Press Secretaries and Webmasters on the aggregate results to give everyone in the Democratic Caucus with a means of judging their score against their peers.
+We briefed the Chiefs of Staff, Press Secretaries, and Webmasters on the aggregate results to give everyone in the Democratic Caucus a means of judging their score against their peers.
 The Committee on House Administration issued the standards document to Democratic staff, based on this work, which set guidelines for Web performance for the first time.
-We also were able to share best practices across the House to encourage staff to reuse and recycle ideas that worked.
+We were also able to share best practices across the House to encourage staff to reuse and recycle ideas that worked.

 RESULTS:

-At the end of the project we delivered a comprehensive report analyzing the results and making recommendations for future management of House Web sites.
+At the end of the project, we delivered a comprehensive report that analyzed the results and provided recommendations for the future management of House websites.

 Chief Administrative Officer